-Written collaboratively by Anthony Bly, Jennifer Mueller, Troy White, and Sandeep Kumar.
+Written collaboratively by Anthony Bly, Tong Wang, Jennifer Mueller, Troy White, and Sandeep Kumar.

 Switchgrass (Panicum virgatum) is a tall, native, prairie grass that is often seeded on marginal lands in South Dakota.
 It has gained growing popularity over the past decade not only as a source of biofuel and feed, but also as a method to improve soil properties.
 With this growing popularity, researchers have taken a deeper look at how switchgrass improves soil’s physical, chemical, and biological properties.
 Researchers also have identified the best application rates to fertilize switchgrass fields.
 This wealth of information can help producers make more informed decisions when considering seeding switchgrass on their own lands.